AngelKyriako/AngelKyriako.github.io/source/_posts/ludum-dare-40.md

   - MainMenu/Pause UI
 - I continue with:
   - Fixing environment prefabs and making them friendlier for the artist to use for level design.
-  - Setting up new mechanics.
+  - Setting up new mechanics:
+    - A Checkpoint consumable item, however this is not destroyed when the player consumes it.
-    - Wooden balance.
+    - Wooden balance:
-      - A box on one end
+      - A box on one end.
       - An invisible button at the other other that tweens & destroys the box if pressed at medium weight.
       - Is setup so that it cannot be jumped from the ground when at max weight.
-    - Checkpoint.

-## Gameplay in place
+## More gameplay in place

-**4-12-2017, 4.00**
+**4-12-2017, 4.00 (one day left)**

 New environment mechanics can be introduced blazingly fast at this point, the code is well written and its very easy to update.
 However, most of the times its just a matter of hooking prefabs together properly and setting up controller settings, rather than coding.